Poppies in Art for the Remembrance Day

 Remembrance Day is a memorial remembering all the soldiers who died in the First World War.
-It was inaugurated by King George V in 1919 on November, 11, a date of signing the 1918 armistice.
-In the UK it is known as the Poppy Day and many people wear for the entire month of November a simple poppy pinned to the lapels of their coats as a sign of remembrance and respect for veterans.
-We’re joining in the observance of this day presenting you most beautiful poppy paintings:
+It was inaugurated by King George V in 1919 on 11th November, the first anniversary of the date of signing the 1918 armistice.
+In the UK it is known as Poppy Day and for the entire month of November, many people wear a simple poppy pinned to the lapels of their coats as a sign of remembrance and respect for veterans.
+We’re joining in the observance of this day by presenting you with the most beautiful paintings of poppies:

-Many fields in Flanders, which in World War I had become sites of most atrocious battles, the summer after the hostilities turned bright red.
-Although red poppies had grown there before the war, the springing up flowers quickly became a new peaceful symbol for all the blood spilled in the war.
+The summer after the hostilities ended, many fields in Flanders, which in World War I had become sites of the war’s most atrocious battles, turned bright red.
+Although red poppies had grown there before the war, the blooming flowers quickly became a new, peaceful symbol for all the blood spilled in the war.

 In Flanders fields the poppies blow

 Between the crosses, row on row,

 That mark our place; and in the sky

 We lived, felt dawn, saw sunset glow,

 Loved and were loved, and now we lie

 The torch; be yours to hold it high.